sbechara/introduction_to_engineering/Chapter1/Chapter_1.md

 Real life ethical dilemmas do not have clear cut solutions or consequences.
 Keep that in mind throughout the semester as we discuss these topics.
 For your first discussion this week, lets consider a name we all know, Nobel.
 It is most likely that you associate the name "Nobel" with prizes and science and smart stuff!
 That is just what Alfred Nobel was going for.
 He was almost known for something quite different...

 > Ethics: Nobel's Legacy
+> Most people recognize the name Nobel and associate it with the Nobel Prize.
+The Nobel Prizes are arguably the most prestigious and famous scientific, literary, and social achievement awards in human history.
+What most people do not realize is that it was named after Alfred Nobel, a Swedish engineer credited with inventing dynamite.
+Nobel had an interesting opportunity to read his own obituary (it was published on accident) which was scathing and condemned him for profiting off of the sale of weapons.
+Realizing that his legacy was one of death and destruction, Alfred bequeathed his fortune to create the Nobel Prizes.
+> In the future you may have the opportunity to design and create something that will be used in a way you didn't intend.
+Let's pretend that you create a software algorithm that eliminates the jobs of 100,000 people.
+Your company is pleased and you get a raise!
+After all, you have increased profits by a huge margin.
+For this weeks online discussion post, write your own obituary.
+What do you think it will say?
+Will the world look kindly on the innovator that gave them the algorithm that increased productivity and profits?
+Will it lament the loss of jobs and curse you as a job killer?
+Read some NY Times obituaries (Links to an external site.) to get a feel for how they are written before you write your own.

 ## Mindset: Engineering as a language, not as a puzzle